MicrosoftDocs/patterns-practices/patterns-practices/reference/imoduleexport-interface-mspp-mefextensions-modularity.md

 Remarks
 -------

-<span id="remarksToggle"></span> This interface is used when importing classes exported with the ModuleExportAttribute.
+ This interface is used when importing classes exported with the ModuleExportAttribute.
 This interface and the ModuleExport class properties should match.

 See Also
 --------